Comprehensive 2025 Guide to Gold IRAs: How They Work, Benefits, and Setup

 Key Takeaways

-- Setting up a Gold IRA involves choosing a Gold IRA Company and custodian, funding the account, and purchasing then storing IRS-approved metals.
+- Setting up a Gold IRA involves selecting a reliable company and custodian, funding the account, purchasing IRS-approved metals meeting purity requirements, and storing them in IRS-approved facilities.

-- Gold IRAs offer portfolio diversification and act as a hedge against inflation and economic volatility.
+- Gold IRAs offer portfolio diversification and act as a hedge against inflation and economic uncertainty but can have higher fees due to storage and custodial services compared to traditional IRAs.

 What is a Gold IRA?